zorael/kameloso/README.md

     $ dub build -b unittest

 The tests are run at the *start* of the program, not during compilation.
-You can use the shorthand `dub test` to compile with tests and run the program immediately.
+You can use the shorthand `dub test` to compile with tests and run the program in one go.

 The available *build configurations* are: